Brief Description of the Tax Model

 We impute employer-provided health benefits by statistically matching tax units with employer-sponsored health insurance to employers offering health coverage in the 2015, 2017, and 2018 Kaiser/HRET employer surveys.[x]
 We impute employer and employee contributions for health, dental and vision insurance; Health Savings Accounts; Health Reimbursement Arrangements; and Medical Flexible Spending Accounts.

 E. Retirement Imputations

-In order to analyze the revenue and distributional implications of tax measures related to retirement savings, we impute a comprehensive set of pension and savings variables for each household in our database.
-These variables include each taxpayer’s eligibility for a defined benefit pension, a defined contribution pension, and an Individual Retirement Arrangement (IRA) as well as contribution amounts, accrued benefits, and asset balances.
-We rely on information from the SCF to impute pension characteristics as well as pension and IRA asset balances.
-We use SOI data to impute IRA characteristics.
-We supplement and calibrate these imputations to match publicly available administrative data by incorporating information from other sources such as the Department of Labor, Treasury, Census, and DYNASIM.
+To be able to analyze the revenue and distributional implications of tax measures related to retirement savings, we impute a comprehensive set of pension and retirement savings variables to each tax unit in the tax model database.
+These variables include, when relevant, eligibility, contribution amounts, accrued benefits, and asset balances of each taxpayer’s defined benefit pension, a defined contribution pension, and an Individual Retirement Arrangement (IRA).
+We rely on information from the SCF to impute pension characteristics as well as pension and IRA asset balances, and we use SOI data to impute IRA characteristics.
+We supplement and calibrate these imputations based on information from a number of official economic reports and projections.[xi]

 F. Other Imputations

-This latest version of the tax model also includes improved imputations of mortgage interest on second homes and of deductible interest on home equity loans.
-The model also contains imputations for all itemizable deductions—including charitable contributions, medical expenses, and home mortgage interest—for “non-itemizers,” people who claim only the standard deduction on their tax return.
+We also impute mortgage interest on second homes and deductible interest on home equity loans.
+In addition, the model contains imputations for all itemizable deductions—including charitable contributions, medical expenses, and home mortgage interest—for “non-itemizers,” people who claim the standard deduction on their tax return.
 These imputations allow us to model the distribution and revenue implications of proposals to replace certain deductions with credits that would be available to all taxpayers regardless of itemization status.